Saipa Diesel: Environmental standards

 Beginning in 2000, Iranian truck fleets running on international roads were being stopped at European frontiers due to their non-conformity to European environmental standards.
 SAIPA Diesel committed itself to helping international transportation companies out of their plight by introducing Volvo FH12 and NH12 trucks.
-Since 2001, they have been equipped with Euro II & III engines, meeting the European requirements, and Saipa has captured 90% of the local market share.

 Updating technology

 SAIPA Diesel has also taken on the responsibility of updating the Iranian truck fleets.
-Besides the production of heavy trucks, there was a need to fill the gap in light and medium trucks, which were mostly out-dated models.
-Volvo FM & Renault Midlum trucks were added to the range of the company's products.

 Present & future

 At present, SAIPA Diesel's annual production capacity is 20,000 units of different types of trucks and 6,000 units of various types of trailers and truck bodies.
-Several actions have contributed to the company's current position as domestic market leader.
+Several actions have contributed to the company's current position.